jblotus/explosivewebsprogramming/source/_posts/2011-08-27-understanding-filters-in-lithium-php.md

 <p>
   You will notice that the closure takes three arguments, <code>$self</code>, <code>$params</code>, and <code>$chain</code>.
-This won&#8217;t normally be changing so it would be a good idea to memorize the format.
+This won't normally be changing so it would be a good idea to memorize the format.
 What it does is simply give us access to aspects of the original filterable method inside the context of this closure.
-In the example these arguments aren&#8217;t utilized, but instead are just passed along to the next method in the filter chain.
+In the example these arguments aren't utilized, but instead are just passed along to the next method in the filter chain.
 By calling <code>$chain-&gt;next($self, $params, $chain)</code> I am collecting the output of the filterable method.
 This allows us to act on and manipulate that data before actually returning it.
 </p>